-- Pet insurance: This voluntary benefit covers the cost of pet care such as annual exams as well as illnesses and emergency care.
+- Pet insurance: Pet owners spend almost $70 billion on vet costs but only 10% of dogs and 5% of cats are covered by medical insurance.
+This voluntary benefit covers the cost of pet care such as annual exams as well as illnesses and emergency care.

 - Identity theft coverage: This policy type provides protection against data breaches and can include access to monitoring tools, stolen fund reimbursement, and more.

 - Mortgage protection insurance: This insurance pays the lender in case the employee passes away before their mortgage is paid off.